koraytumer/QrAndBarcodeScanner/README.md

-Scan Barcode or QR code using webCam in Android studio
+Scanning Barcode or QR code using webCam in Android studio